ddmitov/perl-executing-browser/README.md

     Please note, that log files can rapidly grow in size because every requested link is logged.
 If disc space is an issue, writing log files can be turned off by simply removing or renaming ```{PEB_binary_directory}/logs```.

 **Settings based on JavaScript code:**
 JavaScript-based settings are created to facilitate the development of fully translated and multilanguage applications without depending on compiled Qt translation files.
-JavaScript is also used to prevent data loss when user tries to close a PEB window containing a local HTML form filled with unsaved data.
+JavaScript is also used to prevent data loss when user tries to close a local page containing unsaved data in an HTML form.
 * **Custom or translated context menu labels:**
   Using the following code any local HTML page can have custom labels on the default right-click context menu (if the contextmenu event is not already intercepted):